Spain's fitness centre market ends 2025 with double-digit growth again

 -

-Driven by service diversification and rising demand, the Fitness Centers sector recorded a 14% increase in 2024, while provisional information for 2025 points to a 10% rise, to €1.65 billion.
+Driven by service diversification and rising demand, the fitness centres sector recorded a 14% increase in 2024, while provisional information for 2025 points to a 10% rise, to €1.65 billion.
 This advance confirms the sustained recovery after the 2020 decline and reflects the strength of the business in Spain.

 -

-The regions of Madrid, Catalonia and Andalusia account for about 60% of operating gyms, while the top ten companies reached a combined market share of 54%, highlighting a concentration process that is intensifying via corporate transactions and the entry of foreign capital.
+The regions of Madrid, Catalonia and Andalusia account for nearly 60% of operating fitness centres, while the top ten companies reached a combined market share of 54%, highlighting a concentration process that is intensifying amid corporate transactions and the entry of foreign capital.

 -